 But as you well know, keeping up with the increased volume of orders can be difficult if you’re wrapping, embossing, and tying bows on every box.

 Luckily, there are ways you can scale your value-added services without drastically slowing down your fulfillment process.
-For example, you can prepare your personal touches and packaging before peak season really gets underway, to slim down on the amount of work you have to do when orders come flooding in.
+For example, you can prepare your personal touches and packaging before peak season really gets underway to reduce the amount of work you have to do when orders come flooding in.
 This might include writing your hand-written notes, embossing your brand name onto your boxes, and printing inserts.

-Regardless of how you choose to adjust your value-added services, make small changes here and there, and preparing early can save you precious time when it counts.
+Regardless of how you choose to adjust your value-added services, making small changes here and there and preparing early can save you precious time when it counts.

 Streamline Reverse Fulfillment

-Whether your customers end up gifting the wrong size or color, or they receive a product with defects or damages, you’ll deal with more returns during peak season than other times of the year, as well.
+Whether your customers end up gifting the wrong size or color, or they receive a product with defects or damages, you’ll deal with more returns during peak season than other times of the year.
 That’s just the nature of scaling your inventory and orders.

 One of the best ways to do this is by adopting an omnichannel order management system with reverse fulfillment capabilities.
-With it, you can send customers free shipping labels and instructions for returning products by mail.
-And if exchanges are needed, you can quickly and easily swap out the order from your warehouse with no hassle.
+This enables you to send customers free shipping labels and instructions for returning products by mail.
+If exchanges are needed, you can quickly and easily swap out the order from your warehouse with no hassle.
 This streamlined process makes reverse logistics painless for you and your customer experience great for them.

 Speed Up Fulfillment

 One of those ways is automation.
-With automation, you can pack, pick, sort, and ship orders around the clock to minimize downtime.
-And with the right process in place, you can actually get it done faster than it might get done by hand.
-At the same time, you can get inventory to your customers faster, by pinpointing the best locations to hold certain products with AI analytics.
+With automation, you can sort, pick, pack, and ship orders around the clock to minimize downtime.
+With the right automation process in place, you can get it done faster than it would get done by hand.
+At the same time, you can get inventory to your customers faster by pinpointing the best locations to hold certain products with AI analytics.

 The result?
-You can fulfill orders faster and more easily, and keep all of your customers happy.
+You can fulfill orders faster and easier while keeping all of your customers happy.

 Peak season is a stressful and exhausting time for eCommerce businesses.
-Between the uptick in orders and returns and the approaching holiday deadlines, a lot has to get done in a short amount of time.
-Luckily, eCommerce businesses aren’t on their own.
-By working with an omnichannel order management provider, they can scale their fulfillment process, value-added services, and reverse fulfillment effortlessly.
-And that means a more relaxing holiday for everyone involved.
+Between a challenging economic environment, approaching holiday deadlines, and the uptick in orders and returns, a lot has to get done in a short amount of time.
+Luckily, eCommerce businesses like yours aren’t on their own.
+By working with an omnichannel order management solution provider, you can scale your fulfillment process, value-added services, and reverse fulfillment effortlessly to deliver exceptional customer experiences and ensure a successful peak season overall.